luxonis/depthai-docs-website/source/index.rst

   git clone git@github.com:luxonis/depthai.git
   cd depthai
-  git checkout gen2
   python3 install_requirements.py
   python3 depthai_demo.py

-And then following up with the `README.md <https://github.com/luxonis/depthai/blob/gen2/README.md>`__ for more usage examples.
+And then following up with the `README.md <https://github.com/luxonis/depthai/blob/main/README.md>`__ for more usage examples.
+We have also prepared a **step by step guide** :ref:`here <First steps with DepthAI>` with detailed instructions how to set up your DepthAI and run this script.

-If you have issues during the installation, see our `Installation page <https://docs.luxonis.com/projects/api/en/latest/install/>`__ for detailed instructions
+If you have issues during the installation, see our `Installation page <https://docs.luxonis.com/projects/api/en/latest/install/>`__ for additional OS-specific instructions

 Example Use Cases
 #################